One Bad Apple (My Little Pony: Friendship Is Magic)

 "One Bad Apple" is the fourth episode of the third season of animated television series My Little Pony: Friendship Is Magic as well as the fifty-sixth overall.
-The episodes centres around the Cutie Mark Crusaders, who are bullied by Apple Bloom's cousin, Babs Seed.
+It aired on November 24, 2012.
+The episodes centers around the Cutie Mark Crusaders, who are bullied by Apple Bloom's cousin, Babs Seed.
 As revenge, they sabotage a cart she will ride in during the parade but realise they are becoming bullies themselves.

 Plot

 Apple Bloom's cousin from Manehattan, Babs Seed, comes to visit Ponyville.
 Apple Bloom, Sweetie Belle, and Scootaloo welcome her at the train station.
 The trio try to persuade Babs Seed to join the Cutie Mark Crusaders by showing her their clubhouse.
 As Babs keeps looking, Diamond Tiara and Silver Spoon come to make fun of the Crusaders, and Babs ends up joining them in teasing and hounding.
 Sweetie Belle suggests that they should go and tell Applejack about Babs.
 Apple Bloom, however, insists that they have to fight back.

 As the Summer Harvest Parade is about to start, the Crusaders try to get back at Babs by booby-trapping a parade float that they trick her into driving.
 As Babs start driving however, Applejack comes and praises the Crusaders for letting Babs drive, explaining that the reason Babs is visiting is that she was bullied by others back in Manehattan for not having a cutie mark.

 Realizing that Babs was bullying them to not get bullied herself, the Crusaders catch up to the faulty float Babs is driving and push her out before it falls off a cliff into muddy water.
 Together, they apologize for their actions.
 Babs joins the Crusaders and defends her new friends from Diamond Tiara and Silver Spoon at the train station before returning home.